A Log PSS morphism with applications to Lagrangian embeddings: Dilations and Applications

-In the case $\kappa_i$ are both linearly embedded unknots, the resulting manifolds $K$ and $K'$ are given by Dehn surgery of integer slope and hence give rise to a $S^1 \times S^2$, $S^3$ or a lens space.
-Let $W_n$ denote the unique plumbing for which $H_1(K,\mathbb{Z}) \cong \mathbb{Z}/ n\mathbb{Z}$.\footnote{Evans, Smith,Wemyss show more generally that that there is a unique normal identification for which $H_1(K,\mathbb{Z}) \cong \mathbb{Z}/n$.
+In the case $\kappa_i$ are both linearly embedded unknots, the resulting manifolds $K$ and $K'$ are given by Dehn surgery of integer slope (depending on the identification of the normal bundles) and hence give rise to a $S^1 \times S^2$, $S^3$ or a lens space.
+Let $W_n$ denote the unique plumbing for which $H_1(K,\mathbb{Z}) \cong \mathbb{Z}/ n\mathbb{Z}$.\footnote{\cite{evanssmithwemyss} show more generally that that there is a unique normal identification for which $H_1(K,\mathbb{Z}) \cong \mathbb{Z}/n$.
 They denote by $W_{n}(\kappa_1,\kappa_2)$, the resulting plumbing.} In their study of $W_1$ (and related plumbings $W_n$), Evans, Smith and Wemyss proved a result in the direction of a negative answer to Question \ref{ques:smith}: \begin{prop}[Evans-Smith-Wemyss \cite{evanssmithwemyss}] If there is a Hamiltonian isotopy $\tilde{S}_1$ of $S_1$ and $\tilde{S}_2$ of $S_2$ in $W_1$ so that $\tilde{S}_1$ meets $\tilde{S}_2$ cleanly along a knot, then this knot must be the unknot in one component and the unknot or trefoil in the other component. \end{prop}

 The goal of this section is to prove the following:

 \begin{prop} Given two Lagrangians spheres $\tilde{S}_1$ and $\tilde{S}_2$ in $W_1$ so that $\tilde{S}_1$ meets $\tilde{S}_2$ cleanly along a knot, then this knot must be the unknot in both components. \end{prop}